Alberta government plans sweeping changes through 2 omnibus bills | CBC News

 Alberta government plans sweeping changes through 2 omnibus bills

-Bills 20 and 21 propose to end ban on replacement workers, tries allocating doctors
+Bills 20 and 21 propose to end ban on replacement workers, control where doctors practise

-The Alberta government on Monday introduced two pieces of omnibus legislation containing sweeping changes that include ending a ban on using replacement workers during labour disputes and controlling where doctors can practice through the allocation of billing numbers.
+The Alberta government on Monday introduced two pieces of omnibus legislation containing sweeping changes that include ending a ban on using replacement workers during labour disputes and controlling where in the province doctors can practise.

-Bills 20 and 21 implement measures introduced in last Thursday's budget, but there are some that are being revealed for the first time.
+Bills 20 and 21 include some changes that were introduced in last Thursday's budget, and others that were revealed for the first time.
+There are 35 changes laid out in the two bills.

+Finance Minister Travis Toews says they demonstrate the government's desire to tackle Alberta's debt, which is costing $2 billion in interest each year.

+"Budget 2019 and these bills are a swift first response to these concerns," he said.

-The NDP law was enacted in response to a Supreme Court ruling that upheld the right of public sector workers to go on strike.
-The current government has said its bill is constitutional.
+The NDP law followed a Supreme Court ruling that upheld the right of public sector workers to go on strike.
+Toews said the change by the United Conservative government is constitutional.

-- Budget 2019: Albertans to pay more as United Conservative government reins in spending

-The move would prevent new doctors from setting up in Edmonton and Calgary and would force them to practice in under-served areas of the province.

-The government also wants the ability to unilaterally impose an expiration date on its master agreement with the Alberta Medical Association after a period of negotiations.
+"I believe this will stand up [in court]," he said.
+"Our first priority is to Albertans, that we can ensure that we are delivering essential services at a time of a labour walkout."

+NDP finance critic Shannon Phillips says the government is trying to throw labour relations into chaos.

-Bill 21 also proposes giving the justice minister the power to amend funding arrangements for policing through regulations, not law.
+Bill 21 also proposes giving the justice minister the power to amend funding arrangements for policing through regulations, not law, so they can make changes more quickly.

 Smaller municipalities under 5,000 and municipal districts do not pay for policing.
 The Alberta government has been holding community consultations on a new funding model this fall.

 Other changes in Bills 20 and 21 were announced in last week's budget.
-They include suspending indexation on AISH and income support benefits, removing the tuition freeze, and ending tax credit programs like the Interactive Digital Media Tax Credit.
+They include suspending indexation on the province's Assured Income for the Severely Handicapped (AISH) and Income Support benefits, removing the tuition freeze, and ending tax credit programs like the Interactive Digital Media Tax Credit.

 Measures proposed in Bill 20: